chrfrantz/IG-Parser/README.md

 An example is `Bdir,p(shared) Bdir,p1(private) Bdir1(object1) Bdir(object2)`, where both Direct Objects (Bdir) have a shared property (`Bdir,p(shared)`), but only one has an additional private property (`Bdir,p1(private)`) that is exclusively linked to `object1` (`Bdir1(object1)`).

-In IG Script this is reflected based on suffices associated with the privately related components, where both need to carry the same suffix (`1` to signal direct linkage between `Bdir,p1` and `Bdir1`).
+In IG Script this is reflected based on suffices associated with the privately related components, where both need to carry the same suffix (i.e., `1` to signal direct linkage between `Bdir,p1` and `Bdir1` in the above example).

-The basic syntax (without annotations -- see below) is `componentSymbolSuffix(component content)`, where the component symbol (`componentSymbol`) reflects the entity or property of concern, and the suffix (`suffix`) signals the private linkage between particular instances (i.e, the `1` in `Bdir,p1` and `Bdir1`).
+The basic syntax (without annotations -- see below) is `componentSymbolSuffix(component content)`, where the component symbol (`componentSymbol`) reflects the entity or property of concern, and the suffix (`suffix`) is the identifier of the private linkage between particular instances of the related components (i.e, the suffix `1` identifies the relationship between `Bdir,p1` and `Bdir1`).

-This coding ensures that the specific intra-statement relationships can be captured and accessible to downstream analysis.
+This coding ensures that the specific intra-statement relationships are correctly captured and accessible to downstream analysis.

+Suffices can be attached to any component type, but private property linkages (i.e., linkages between particular types of components/properties) are currently supported for the following component-property pairs:

+* `A` and `A,p`
+* `Bdir` and `Bdir,p`
+* `Bind` and `Bind,p`
+* `E` and `E,p`
+* `P` and `P,p`

-Note that the syntax introduced here is further augmented with the ability to capture IG Logico's Semantic Annotations as discussed in the following.
+Note that the extended syntax that supports Object-Property Relationships is further augmented with the ability to capture IG Logico's Semantic Annotations as discussed in the following.

 #### Semantic Annotations